 Zero Waste Scotland provides support for all businesses throughout Scotland to find ways to reduce emissions and resources use as part of this support, Resource Efficient Scotland work with Zero Waste Scotland to provide training and tools to help businesses to monitor and reduce waste of all types.
 Many of our GAI members have made great progress in understanding how to collect information to calculate their carbon footprints.
 The next stage is to work out how to make reductions.
 With shortage of time and money, how can we make the best decisions for action?

-Clare Wharmby came along to tell us about the RES Carbon Footprint and Project Register Tool for small businesses which is part of a suite of tools for carbon management and planning which are available free and can be downloaded from the RES website.
+Clare Wharmby came along to tell us about the RES Carbon Footprint and Project Register Tool for small businesses, which was part of a suite of tools for carbon management and planning.
 Clare provided lots of advice on how to get the best out of the tool to plan reductions to your emissions.

 Our full resource on the tool can be found here.

 Rhiannon MacIntyre, The Touring Network:

 Rhiannon provided us with an overview of the work of the Touring Network and particularly their focus on encouraging and supporting more sustainable behaviours among those involved in the arts in rural communities.
 The Touring Network supports 60 promoters in venues all over the Highlands and all of the Islands of Scotland, encouraging rural touring (with over 700 shows last year!) and providing best practice guides on how to set up tours and to run them sustainably.